 Please support us by becoming a sponsor or advertiser

-Colchester Borough council have supported and promoted Scotland in Colchester as one of the highlights of their outdoor musical season in Lower Castle Park, a setting that is admirably suited to this family day out.
-We are particularly grateful for the continued support of Essex Caledonian Pipe Band plus the volunteer stewards from the Ipswich Piping Society, other local musicians and the Colchester and Kelvedon Rotary Clubs who assist on the day.
+Colchester Borough Council have supported and promoted Pipes in the Park as one of the highlights of their outdoor musical season in Lower Castle Park, a superb setting for this family day out.
+We are particularly grateful for the continued support of Essex Caledonian Pipe Band plus volunteer stewards from Ipswich Piping Society, other local musicians and Kelvedon Rotary Club who assist on the day.